 - 1 teaspoon vanilla extract

-- ⅔ cup coconut sugar, demerara sugar, or organic cane sugar
+- 2/3 cup coconut sugar or cane sugar

 - 1 cup finely chopped, crystallized ginger (optional)

 - Preheat oven to 350.
 Lightly oil and flour your baking dish(es).